Business Days Office is Closed

 Employment Opportunity

-Links to Agency Websites and important forms
+Links to Agency Websites

-Electronic Appeal Records
+Web Based Electronic Records

 Research Procedures, Rules and Statutes Affecting Your Case

-[Golden Rule: A very common mistake parties make is to file a motion or send a letter to a judge without sending a copy to the other parties.
+A very common mistake parties make is to file a motion or send a letter to a judge without sending a copy to the other parties.
 Since no party would want any action taken without an opportunity to be heard, every party must make sure that all other parties are notified and given a copy of any motion or letter sent to an administrative law judge.
 See OAH Procedural Rule R2 -19-108.

 - Substantive Policy Statement interpreting terms